urcsc174/course-documentation/syllabus.md

 - Lecture and Assignment Schedule: **Mondays, Wednesdays, and Fridays** between **June 29** and **August 7, 2020**
 - Format: **Online, mostly asynchronous**
   - **LECTURES - async:** Students must watch recorded lecture videos posted online on Mondays, Wednesdays, and Fridays, within 24 hours of them being published (required for grade)
-  - **ASSIGNMENTS - async:** Students must complete assignments posted online on Mondays, Wednesdays, and Fridays, within 24 hours of their due date (required for grade)
+  - **ASSIGNMENTS - async:** Students must complete assignments posted online on most Mondays, Wednesdays, and Fridays, within 24 hours of their due date (required for grade)
   - **DISCUSSIONS - synchronous:** Online, instructor-lead, real-time discussions will be held on a regular basis (usually Fridays) to reinforce learning; recorded discussions will be made available (attendance *or* viewing of recordings is required for grade)
   - **COLLABORATION - async:** Students will use "GitHub" - an online code sharing platform to work with other students on team projects (explained on Day 1)
   - **HELP - async:** Students will use the #help channel in "Slack" - an online communication and collaboration tool (details below) to ask questions and get technical assistance as needed